23d1/Modul-for-Craft-CMS-2/README.md

 ---

-## To-do and known issues
-* Documentation of the back-end with front-end examples (way back on the back-burner).
-* Slideshows with "visible nearby" and no max-height set gets too much vertical padding.
-* CSS and Twig spaghetti needs cleaning up.
-* Pasting SVG code for the logo in the `Globals/Site` doesn't work yet.
-* Add more customization options to the backend.
-* Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.
-* Add cover style background video functionality.
-* Add the front-end functionality for text content in slider blocks.

----

 ## Dependencies
 Modul is built for Craft CMS, using the following dependencies, all of which are included in their current version as of writing this, and will be updated as they are updated:
 * Craft CMS Plugins